cyberdefenders/DetectionLabELK/README.md

 - Navigate to https://192.168.38.105:5601 in a browser to access the Kibana dashboard on logger.
 Default credentials are vagrant:vagrant.
 - Navigate to https://192.168.38.105:8412 in a browser to access the Fleet server on logger.
 Default credentials are vagrant:vagrant.
 - Navigate to https://192.168.38.103 in a browser to access Microsoft ATA.
 Default credentials are vagrant:vagrant.
+- Navigate to https://192.168.38.105:9999 in a browser to access velociraptor.
+Default credentials are vagrant:vagrant.

 **Support**: If you face any problem, please open a new [issue](https://github.com/cyberdefenders/DetectionLabELK/issues) and provide relevant log file.